Chair of Oxford For Europe

 The final insult was when, on a Saturday night, it was announced without consultation, that shielding could, in effect, end.
 Even NHS England’s national medical director of primary care Nikita Kanani, was not expecting it.
 It has caused huge anger among interested parties, carers, charities, and my GP colleagues.
 There is no evidence that the UK is ready for this.
 The figures show how different we are from the other countries who have relaxed lockdown on valid grounds.

 Two things seem certain.
 One is the government has parted company from scientific advice, as independent experts and even several members of the official sage group, handpicked by government, have made clear.
 The second is that the pace of change would not have been as it is without the Cummings affair.
-Dominic Moore Raab tried to tell Andrew Marr at the weekend that we were “transitioning from level four to phase three” and with every word he said his nose grew visibly.
+Dominic Raab tried to tell Andrew Marr at the weekend that we were “transitioning from level four to level three” and with every word he said his nose grew visibly.
 The decisions which are being made are political, not public health led, and to pretend otherwise is disingenuous.

 There are many important reasons why the Cummings affair cannot and will not be brushed under the carpet.
-There is still an ongoing media storm and many MPs, including Tories who are unhappy .
+There is still an ongoing media storm and many MPs, including Tories, who are unhappy .
 Public opinion is strongly against Cummings, and one thing we can say about the public is that they do not like being told by the Prime Minister what they are thinking or whether or not they are ready to move on.
-Most importantly, although it is now almost two weeks before the Cummings story broke, there has not yet been an opportunity for it to be scrutinised in parliament.
+Most importantly, although it is now almost two weeks since the Cummings story broke, there has not yet been an opportunity for it to be scrutinised in parliament.
 An essential function of the House of Commons is to hold the government to account.
 This is perhaps one of the key reasons why Jacob Rees Mogg has successfully legislated to remove the right of MPs to participate from home.

 This legislation is wrong on so very many levels.

 Firstly it’s a bad example.
 After all BJ’s mantra was “work from home if you can, go to work if you have to”.
 Secondly it is illegal.
 MPs with disabilities, those who are shielding or who are looking after vulnerable relatives, will not be able to attend in person.
 This seems to fly in the face of the Equality Act.
 Thirdly it is unconstitutional.
 A decision is being made from which the MPs most affected are being excluded.
 It will be argued that the vote has been passed by only 424 MPs, so the outcome might well have been different had it been carried out fairly.
-Furthermore, it is a vote which anticipates its own outcome.
+Fourthly, it is a vote which anticipates its own outcome.
 If we suppose for one moment that the vote is indeed valid, the system which it introduces does not come into force until after the vote had been held, and therefore was not be operative at the time of the vote itself.
 Therefore the basis on which the vote was carried out is null and void.
 I can see no earthly reason why it will not be challenged in the courts.
 The Lords, after all, manage well enough with remote participation.

 Watching the proceedings live on BBC parliament, open voting may in itself be a refreshing change, but it masks yet another assault on democracy.